Fusion systems with Benson-Solomon components: Preliminaries

 \subsection{The known quasisimple groups and quasisimple $2$-fusion systems}

-In this section, we prove two lemmas about components and involution centralizers in known almost quasisimple groups that will be used in Sections~\ref{S:quaternion} and \ref{S:general}.
+In this section, we define the class $\Chev[\larg]$ of $2$-fusion systems that appears in Walter's Theorem and which is needed in Section~\ref{S:general}, and we prove two lemmas about components and involution centralizers in known almost quasisimple groups that will be used in Sections~\ref{S:quaternion} and \ref{S:general}.
 By a \emph{known finite simple group} we mean a finite group isomorphic to one of the groups appearing in the statement of the classification of finite simple groups.
 By a \emph{known quasisimple group} we mean a quasisimple covering of a known finite simple group.
 Such coverings are listed in \cite[Section~6.1]{GLS3}.
 An \emph{almost simple group} is a finite group whose generalized Fitting subgroup is simple.
 Similarly, an \emph{almost quasisimple group} is a finite group whose generalized Fitting subgroup is quasisimple.

-Let $p$ be an odd prime.
-The class of finite quasisimple groups denoted $\Chev(p)$ in \cite[Chapter~0]{AschbacherQFP} and in \cite{AschbacherWT} is the same as the class denoted $\mathcal{L}ie(r)$ in \cite[Definition~2.2.2]{GLS3}; see also \cite[Theorem~2.2.7]{GLS3}.
-But Aschbacher's $\Chev(p)$ is not the same as the class ``$\mathscr{C}hev(p)$'' appearing in \cite[Theorem~2.2.8]{GLS3}, since this latter class contains the exceptional covers of the simple groups in $\mathscr{L}ie(p)$.
-However, the classes of $2$-fusion systems determined by the members $\mathscr{C}hev(p)$ and by the members of $\mathscr{L}ie(p)$ are equal for $p$ odd, since all exceptional covers in Table~6.1.3 of \cite{GLS3} are of odd order in this case, and $\F_S(G) \cong \F_{SO(G)/O(G)}(G/O(G))$ for any finite group $G$ with Sylow $2$-subgroup $S$.
-Following Aschbacher, we write $\Chev(p)$ for the class of groups appearing in \cite[Definition~2.2.2]{GLS3} and $\Chev^*(p)$ for the subclass which excludes only ${ }^2G_2(q)$ and $L_2(q)$.
+\begin{definition} Let $p$ be an odd prime. $\Chev(p)$ is the class of quasisimple groups of Lie type in characteristic $p$, i.e, the quasisimple groups $K$ for which there is a simple algebraic group $\ol L$ over $\ol\FF_p$ and a Steinberg endomorphism $\sigma$ such that $K/Z(K) \cong C_{\ol L}(\sigma)'$ (cf. \cite[Definition~2.2.8]{GLS3}), and